The emotional self at work

 In addition to the things we say, our emotions also affect our ability to think.
 Namely, they can greatly affect our decision-making capacity.
 Managers are hired and add value from their ability to make decisions – the right decisions.
 The easiest way to make a right decision is to have a calm, cool, and composed mind.
 However, if we find ourselves in a worked up and agitated state, we becoming impulsive.
 You should try to curb any Impulsiveness at work.
 Impulsiveness leads to quick, frantic decision making coming at the cost of thinking things through.
 While impulsiveness is an asset when you are buying a gift for your girlfriend, it can be costly in business especially when it comes from being under pressure to deliver quickly.
 Meditation is a way to channel and map out your thoughts and emotions and come to terms with them.
 This is a useful practice before heading into any situation where having a cool head is imperative or starting your day with.

 We can also get emotionally attached to our work and business, to our detriment.
-For example, we can become extremely particular to a certain project, a certain deal, a certain client that we don’t think completely rationally when that element is involved.
-This attachment can prevent us from seeing the bigger picture and hinder your capabilities as a member of the firm when working on related projects.
-While it’s okay to have strong opinions on certain things, actively practice the skill of disengaging from your world and seeing things from someone else’s point of view and seeing the bigger picture makes distinguishes a successful leader.
+For example, we can become extremely particular about a certain project, a certain deal, a certain client that we don’t think rationally when that element is involved.
+This attachment can prevent you from seeing the bigger picture and hinder your capabilities as a member of the firm when working on related projects.
+While it’s okay to have strong opinions on certain things, actively practice the skill of disengaging from your world and seeing things from someone else’s point of view.
+Seeing the bigger picture makes you a successful leader.
 This has other positive externalities too such as more fruitful discussions, successful negotiations, being a more amicable person to work with.